dpopchev/howto-quick-setup-dsm/README.md

 defaults.
 If missing the wizard use the `Storage manager`.

 Leave the drive checking, it will take some time.

-### schedule scrubbing pools

-- make it every three months
-- select to run it later, as it is a new install

 ### install exFAT access package